Recently I wrote an article that advised tossing the color wheel and choosing your colors from nature.

 You don’t need to know the finer points of color theory to flip through the Benjamin Moore® fan deck and choose appropriate neutrals.

-I say Benjamin Moore because that’s what I generally use.
-Their paint is widely available in both the US and Canada.
+I use a Benjamin Moore® Design Kit to recommend colors because their paint is widely available in both the US and Canada.

 In Europe, you might consider Farrow & Ball® which has nice soft chalky colors.

-Farrow & Ball organizes their neutral paints into 6 categories:
+Farrow & Ball organizes their neutral paints into 6 handy categories:

 - Traditional Neutrals